IMMM-SFA/naturf/docs/source/user_guide.rst

 Generalization
 --------------

-Though **cerf** is demonstrated for the conterminous United States (CONUS), the package could easily be used in research ranging from regional to global analysis.
+Though **naturf** is demonstrated for the conterminous United States (CONUS), the package could easily be used in research ranging from regional to global analysis.

-**cerf** requires the following inputs to be able to operate:
+**naturf** requires the following inputs to be able to operate:

-- A shapefile of substations as points.
+- A shapefile of buildings as polygons with height data.
 - A shapefile of gas pipelines as polylines if siting gas technologies.
 - A raster containing region IDs.
 Each grid cell has the value of its parent region.
 Currently, this is demonstrated using US states, though this could be generalized to any region/country/locale identifier matching what the electricity expansion plan provides.
 - A raster containing locational marginal pricing (LMP) zone IDs.
 Each grid cell has the ID of its LMP zones.
 These zones are representative of the nodal structure of the underlying model or software that produces the LMPs.
 Production cost models to generate this value are not US-specific and this could be generated from any number of open-source and/or commercial products.